Log-in/Sign-up

 ABOUT THE INSTRUCTOR:

-I received my degree in music theory from Temple University, where I also studied viola performance.
-This will be my 7th year teaching AP Music Theory with Pennsylvania Homeschoolers.
-I'm so grateful for this opportunity to share my favorite subject with the enterprising performers, composers, and thinkers of the homeschool community.
+I've taught AP Music Theory with Pennsylvania Homeschoolers since 2017.
+I hold a degree in music theory from Temple University, where I also studied viola performance, and am grateful for the opportunity to share this subject that I love with the enterprising performers, composers, and thinkers of the homeschool community.

 Click here to read class reviews for this class (or post your own review)